pouchdb-community/pouchdb-all-dbs/README.md

 #### PouchDB.allDbs([callback])

 Returns a list of all non-deleted databases.
-Example usage:
+Example usage as a promise:

 ```js
 PouchDB.allDbs().then(function (dbs) {